Gryphon: Scaling Hyperscale Multi-Tenant Gateways Beyond the Petabit-Era via DPU-Augmented Hierarchical Co-Offloading: Evaluation

+In this section, we evaluate the hardware efficiency of \ourname{} by comparing its resource usage and table capacity against the Tofino-based gateway.

-\textbf{PHV utilization.} Figure~\ref{exp:phv} compares PHV utilization for the Tofino-based cloud gateway and \ourname{}.
-The results show that the 32-bit PHV constrains the scalability of the Tofino-based gateway: in the worst case, pipeline~0 nearly exhausts its 32-bit PHV capacity.
-In contrast, \ourname{} preserves ample headroom across all three PHV widths (8/16/32-bit) and pipelines; in every pipeline, utilization for each width remains below 85\%, enabling further scaling.
+\textbf{PHV utilization.} Figure \ref{exp:phv} compares PHV utilization for the Tofino-based cloud gateway and \ourname{}.
+The results show that 32-bit PHV constrains the scalability of the Tofino-based gateway: in the worst case, pipeline 0 nearly exhausts its 32-bit PHV capacity.
+In contrast, \ourname{} maintains a safe scaling margin across all three PHV widths (8/16/32-bit) and pipelines; in every pipeline, utilization for each width remains below 85\%, enabling further scaling.

-\textbf{On-chip memory utilization.} Figure~\ref{exp:resource} summarizes on-chip resource utilization for the Tofino-based gateway and \ourname{}.
-Among these resources, SRAM is the primary bottleneck.
-As shown in Figure~\ref{exp:sram}, the SRAM in pipeline~3 is nearly exhausted on the Tofino-based gateway, constraining its further scaling; in contrast, \ourname{} distributes SRAM more evenly across all four pipelines.
-Figure~\ref{exp:satu} further quantifies saturation as the per-pipeline percentage of stages with $>95\%$ SRAM utilization.
-For the Tofino-based gateway, only 1 out of 12 stages in pipeline~3 remains unsaturated, whereas for \ourname{} the fraction of saturated stages stays below 60\% in every pipeline, providing a substantial margin for growth and reducing the risk of resource scarcity.
+\textbf{SRAM utilization.} We define stages with SRAM usage > 95\% as saturated, and plot the percentage of such stages for each pipeline in Figure~\ref{exp:satu}.
+For the Tofino-based gateway, over 90\% of stages (11 out of 12) in pipeline 3 are saturated, whereas for \ourname{} the fraction of saturated stages stays below 60\% in every pipeline.
+The relatively higher utilization observed in a few stages is caused by compiler placement and resource packing after adding metadata and steering logic, rather than by a new capacity bottleneck.
+Overall, \ourname{}'s SRAM utilization remains healthy, providing a substantial margin for growth and reducing the risk of resource scarcity.